Life Issues

 Opposing the Decriminalisation of Abortion

-The government's Crime and Policing Bill has two important amendments that seek to fundamentally change our laws on abortion.
+Stop the 'Up to Birth Clause (191)' in the Crime and Policing Bill that seeks to fundamentally change our laws on abortion.
 Please take action and make your voice heard.

 FAQs on assisted suicide